Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 From Florence

 On a day trip starting from Florence, you can visit both Pienza and Montepulciano.
-In addition to seeing the two towns, this tour offers excellent wine tasting in both places.
+In addition to visiting the two towns, this tour offers excellent wine tasting opportunities in both locations.
 Check out the tour from Florence here.

 From Siena